BibliothecaForAdventurers/docs/pages/gameplay/armies.md

 ---
-title: 'Armies'
+title: Armies
-description: 'Your Knights in Shining Armor.'
+description: Your Knights in Shining Armor.
 position: 3
-category: 'gameplay'
+category: gameplay
 fullscreen: true
-menuTitle: 'Gameplay'
+menuTitle: Gameplay
 ---

+## What is an Army?

+Armies are your defence and offence in the Realmverse.
+They can be trained once you have built a sufficient amount of Castles.

-## Building an Army
+### Building an Army

-Once you have built an Army.
+### Unit Statistics